Bakhombisile02/OPSC_BirdApp/README.md

-# OPSC_BirdApp
+# AviScope: Discover and Record Bird Observations

-AviScope is an Android app that helps bird enthusiasts discover nearby bird watching hotspots and record their bird observations.
-This project was created to practice the use of APIs.
+AviScope is an Android app designed for bird enthusiasts to explore nearby bird watching hotspots and document their bird observations.
+This project emphasizes API usage and provides a seamless experience for users interested in birdwatching.

 ## Table of Contents
 - [Prerequisites](#prerequisites)